catsdata/Pewlett-Hackard-Analysis/README.md

 ## Summary

-Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."

-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+### How many roles will need to be filled as the "silver tsunami" begins to make an impact?

+### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

+The list of possible mentors was limited to just birth year and active status.
+But that doesn't mean those individuals are qualified.
+Someone who has just recently started a position would not be qualified to mentor as they're still learning themselves.
+It should also not be limited to age other than not being too close to retirement age themselves as they wouldn't be available to mentor for long.
+To make the mentor list more robust, we changed the 1965 birth year to any birthdate after 1965-01-01.
+We also filtered that the employee has been in their current position for more than two years with a from date older than 2000-08-01.
+It was here we discovered we only have employees born before 1965-02-01 and that we don't have a full list of employees from our original sources.
+If we go based on what we have, we narrowed down to only 145 qualified mentors to help train 72,458 possible incoming employees.
+Data was saved in [mentorship_revised.csv](https://github.com/catsdata/Pewlett-Hackard-Analysis/blob/main/Data/mentorship_revised.csv).
+145 is definitely not enough mentors.
+We need more complete raw data to revise our expectations.

 ## Challenge Files
 - [SQL Query File](https://github.com/catsdata/Pewlett-Hackard-Analysis/blob/main/Queries/Employee_Database_challenge.sql)